USS Miantonomoh (1863)

 The first USS Miantonomoh was the lead ship of her class of four ironclad monitors built for the United States Navy during the American Civil War.
 Completed after the war ended in May 1865, the ship made one cruise off the East Coast before she began a voyage across the North Atlantic in May 1866 to conduct a lengthy showing the flag mission in Europe.
 Miantonomoh was decommissioned upon her return in 1867, but was reactivated two years later and assigned to the North Atlantic Squadron before decommissioning again in 1870.
 The monitor was sold for scrap three years later as part of a scheme where the Navy Department evaded the Congressional refusal to order new ships by claiming that the Civil War-era ship was being repaired while building a new monitor of the same name.

 Description

 The Miantonomoh class was designed by John Lenthall, Chief of the Bureau of Construction and Repair, although the ships varied somewhat in their details.
 Miantonomoh was 250 ft long overall, had a beam of 53 ft 8 in and had a draft of 14 ft 9 in.
 The ship had a depth of hold of 16 ft, a tonnage of 1,564 tons burthen and displaced 3401 LT.
 Her crew consisted of 150 officers and enlisted men.

-Miantonomoh was powered by a pair of horizontal horizontal-return connecting-rod steam engines designed by the Engineer-in-Chief of the Navy, Benjamin F. Isherwood.
+Miantonomoh was powered by a pair of horizontal-return connecting-rod steam engines designed by the Engineer-in-Chief of the Navy, Benjamin F. Isherwood.
 Each engine drove a propeller shaft using steam generated by four Martin vertical water-tube boilers.
 The engines were rated at 1400 ihp and gave the ship a top speed of 9 kn.
 She was designed to carry 300 LT of coal.